 Burgundy, the River Rhône & Provence River Cruise

 Our journey through France explores the beautiful Saône and Rhône French rivers, the preferred route of traders and invaders alike since the dawn of recorded history.
 Everywhere there are reminders of the Romans and the greatest empire of the ancient world.
-There are guided tours to Lyon, historic Vienne, and Beaune, with a wine tasting.
+There are guided tours to Lyon and Beaune, with a visit to the Hôtel-Dieu.
+We’ll explore Vienne and taste the wines of the Rhône Valley at Tain l’Hermitage.
 You will be staggered by the engineering genius of the amphitheatre at Arles and the huge aqueduct at the Pont du Gard.
 Avignon was the seat of the Papacy during medieval times, heralding a century of greatness crowned by the absorbing Papal Palace and its renaissance art collection.
-Van Gogh created his greatest works in Provence, and all this is set in some of France’s stunning natural beauty.

 Embark in Lyon

-On arrival we transfer by coach to our ship moored in Lyon’s historic centre.
-The dedicated English-speaking crew will welcome you on board and help you to your cabin.
-After settling in to your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this five-star floating hotel.
+On arrival to our ship moored in Lyon’s historic centre, the dedicated English-speaking crew will welcome you on board and help you to your cabin.
+After settling into your spacious and tastefully furnished accommodation, there’s time to familiarise yourself with this five-star floating hotel.

 Lyon